jhoyla/draft-jhoyla-req-mtls-flag/draft-jhoyla-req-mtls-flag.md

 # Security Considerations

-This flag should have no effect on the security of TLS, as the server may always send a `CertificateRequest` message during the handshake.
+On its own, this flag should have no effect on the security of TLS, as the server may always send a `CertificateRequest` message during the handshake.
 This flag merely provides a hint that the client will handle the request gracefully.
 Because the server acknowledges the flag in the `CertificateRequest` the client can always be sure whether a `CertificateRequest` was triggered by `request_client_auth` or not.

-TODO: Discuss security considerations related to a flag that changes which trust anchors are offered and how to handle/authorise application data.
+However, the use case for which the flag is enabled may entail significant changes to how the client selects a certificate and what trust anchors the server uses to validate it.
+The use case may also impact how the server handles application data transmitted over the established connection.

+In the case of identifying web crawlers ({{introduction}}), a web server would largely handle traffic from a web crawler as if it were any unauthenticated client.
+If for instance the server already requests a certificate to grant certain clients access to some resource, the server must take care to ensure this access is not also granted to the web crawler.

+A server that uses one set of trust anchors to verify clients that send `req_client_auth` and another set of trust anchors to verify other traffic must take care to ensure that the appropriate trust anchors are selected in each case, otherwise it might be possible for a client to incorrectly gain access to resources it should not be able to reach.
+If this is a risk in a given deployment a potential mitigation is to ensure that the set of certificates that chain to the bots trust anchors and those that chain to other sets of trust anchors are disjoint.

 # IANA Considerations